Call Us 817-632-6458Email Us

 Every retail center construction assignment is organized around the full project sequence, not a disconnected field package.
 The scope usually includes the following considerations:

-• Pad and shell sequencing that supports anchor and inline tenant schedules.
+• Pad and shell sequencing that supports anchor and inline tenant schedules on Arlington's active commercial corridors.

-• Storefront and canopy detailing coordinated with facade packages.
+• Storefront and canopy detailing coordinated with facade packages for high-visibility Arlington retail addresses.

-• Utility planning for restaurant, service, and retail occupancy mixes.
+• Utility planning for restaurant, service, and retail occupancy mixes across Arlington's varied commercial zones.

-• Public-facing turnover standards for curb appeal and operational readiness.
+• Public-facing turnover standards for curb appeal and operational readiness on opening day.

 Delivery Process

-1. Site and program review centered on tenant mix and anchor timing.
+1. Site and program review centered on tenant mix, anchor timing, and which Arlington commercial zone the site occupies.

-2. Pricing and schedule alignment for shell, site, and pad packages.
+2. Pricing and schedule alignment for shell, site, and pad packages with DFW procurement windows and City of Arlington permit timing.

-3. Permit and utility coordination across multiple occupancy types.
+3. Permit and utility coordination across multiple occupancy types through City of Arlington Building Services.

-4. Execution that keeps storefront, paving, and life-safety systems synchronized.
+4. Execution that keeps storefront, paving, and life-safety systems synchronized to tenant opening dates.

-5. Closeout planning for tenant handoff and public opening readiness.
+5. Closeout planning for tenant handoff, public opening readiness, and parking lot final striping.

 Where This Service Fits Best